patrickvaler/dyson-cloud/README.md

 ### getDevices()

 Fetches user account related device information from Dyson Cloud.
+LocalCredentials can be used to authenticate with the Dyson Device in the local network via `mqtt`.

 #### Examples